Freshwater Refugium Filters for Goldfish & Other Aquariums

 It’s a way to keep the water as clean as your main tank – with less work.
 Want to keep some more delicate species (animals or plants) that would be lunch in with your goldfish (such as loaches, small shrimp, snails, bettas, frogs… the list is endless)?

 If the purpose of your refugium is to filter the water, I wouldn’t suggest keeping fish in it (more poop!).
-Also, as a quarantine tank for sick fish (injured ones would be fine), it’s not recommended to have connected systems as it can transmit disease.
+Also, as a quarantine tank for sick fish (injured ones would be fine), it’s not recommended to have connected systems as they can transmit disease.

 4. Biodiversity